- Jellyfish feed on a large variety of animals and plants.

 What and how do jellyfish eat?
 Depending on the species, the jellyfish has a wide and eclectic diet, consisting of plankton, crustaceans, plants, small fish (including both egg and larval stages), and even other jellyfish.
 Most of them are purely carnivorous in nature – imagine a very large jellyfish consuming a lobster or a crab.
 However, there are some interesting exceptions.
 The spotted jellyfish raises algae inside of its stomach and derives nutrients from the resulting photosynthesis.

 Regardless of diet, jellyfish are voracious eaters.
 Sometimes they can be seen congregating together groups of millions called blooms.
 These groups consume so much food that they actually hollow out entire fisheries, leaving less behind for people to catch.
 Unfortunately, it’s thought that climate change may increase the likelihood of blooms occurring throughout the world’s oceans in the future, which could decimate some ecosystems further.

 How do jellyfish catch their food?

+How do jellyfish eat and catch their prey?
 The answer to that question depends partially on the life stage of the jellyfish.
 What many people may not know is that the anatomy of the jellyfish changes radically across its four-part lifespan.
 By strategically switching between sexual and asexual reproduction at different points in their lives, jellyfish can undergo a remarkable transformation.